milesmcc/a17t/docs/typography/support.md

   - Priorities
 display: Inherited
 examples:
-  - "<input class='input my-2' type='text' placeholder='Miles McCain'>\n<p class='support'>This is a support.
+  - "<input class='input ~neutral my-2' type='text' placeholder='Miles McCain'>\n<p class='support'>This is a support.
 Take note!</p>"
-variables:
-  - name: --color-muted
-    type: color
-    description: sets the color
 ---

 # Overview

 The support element is used for visually secondary labels (usually for supporting---but non-critical---information).
 They are often helpful for building form interfaces.
-The support element is very simple: it applies a small font size and `--color-muted`.
+The support element is very simple: it applies a small font size.

 # Considerations